Reach-Above/reach-above.github.io/duffins.md

             title: 'Interview with Chief Kelly LaRocca, MSIFN',
             image: './duffins/Chapter10.jpg',
 	    source: '<small>Image:<a href="https://www.tvo.org/article/poster-child-for-destruction-the-fight-to-save-the-duffins-creek-wetland-from-developers"> TVO</a></small>',
             description: 'The area the City of Pickering wants to develop is part of the traditional territory of the Mississaugas of Scugog Island.
 We wrote to Chief Kelly LaRocca for her opinion.
-She strongly disagrees with the development plan because of the potential for flooding and the importance of the wetland ecosystem.
-The wetland is sacred land that needs be protected for future generations.
-As part of the traditional territory of MSIFN, it was their Constitutional right to be consulted.
-The Mayor of Pickering, Region of Durham, nor the Province reached out for meaningful talks.',
+She strongly disagrees with the development plan because of the potential for flooding and the importance of the wetland ecosystem for the environment and First Nations.
+The wetland is sacred land that needs to be protected for future generations.
+As the wetland is part of the traditional and treaty territory of MSIFN, it was their Constitutional right to be consulted.
+The Mayor of Pickering, Region of Durham, nor the Province reached out for meaningful discussion.',
             location: {
                 center: [ -78.88920,44.17819],
                 zoom:  12.51,